Vidalia, Louisiana

-Vidalia is the largest city and the parish seat of Concordia Parish, Louisiana, United States.
+Vidalia is the largest city in and the parish seat of Concordia Parish, Louisiana, United States.
 The population was 4,299 as of the 2010 census.

 Vidalia is located on the west bank of the Mississippi River.

 The city of Natchez, Mississippi, lies on the opposite bank of the river, connected by the Natchez–Vidalia Bridge, carrying U.S. Routes 65, 84, and 425.

 History

 Vidalia was founded by Don José Vidal, when he was secretary to Manuel Gayoso de Lemos, the Spanish Governor of the Natchez District from 1792 to 1797.
 This was in a brief period of Spanish rule of former French territory west of the Mississippi River.
 Napoleon took it back and he sold it to the United States in the Louisiana Purchase of 1803.

 In 1811 the Orleans Territorial legislature changed the name of the city to Vidalia after the founder.
 Vidal had donated land along the river to the city, where it later constructed its civic buildings.
 He also donated land for the first school in Concordia Parish.

 The Great Sandbar Duel, featuring Jim Bowie, was a formal one-on-one duel that erupted into a violent brawl involving multiple combatants on September 19, 1827.
 It is a regional legend still told by local residents.